Chocobozzz/PeerTube/ARCHITECTURE.md

 ### Actions on a pod
   * A pod is a websocket tracker which is responsible for all the video uploaded in it
-  * A pod has an administrator that can add/remove users, make friends and quit friends
+  * A pod has an administrator that can add/remove users, connect friends and disconnect friends
   * A pod has different user accounts that can upload videos
   * All pods have an index of all videos of the network (name, origin pod url, small description, uploader username, magnet Uri, thumbnail name, created date and the thumbnail file).
 For example, a test with 1000000 videos (3 tags each) with alphanum characters and the following lengths: name = 50, author = 50, podHost = 25, description = 250, videoExtension = 4, remoteId = 50, infoHash = 50 and tag = 10 has a PostgreSQL size of ~ 2GB with all the useful indexes.
 To this, we add 1 000 000 thumbnails of 5-15 KB so 15GB maximum